Académie royale de langue et de littérature françaises de Belgique: History and composition

-The initial nucleus of the Academy named ten writers: Henri Carton de Wiart, Georges Eekhoud, Iwan Gilkin, Albert Giraud, Hubert Krains, Maurice Maeterlinck, Albert Mockel, :fr:Fernand Séverin, Paul Spaak, :fr:Gustave Vanzype.
+The initial nucleus of the academy named ten writers: Henri Carton de Wiart, Georges Eekhoud, Iwan Gilkin, Albert Giraud, Hubert Krains, Maurice Maeterlinck, Albert Mockel, :fr:Fernand Séverin, Paul Spaak, :fr:Gustave Vanzype.
 And for the philological section, its first four members were representatives of the Liège school of philology: :fr:Maurice Wilmotte, :fr:Auguste Doutrepont, Jules Feller and Jean Haust.

-The autonomy of the Academy is assured by the recommendation that the elections take place by co-optation.
+The autonomy of the academy is assured by the recommendation that the elections take place by co-optation.

 Its composition is defined as follows: thirty members of Belgian origin, including twenty literary writers and ten philologists; Ten foreign members, including six writers and four philologists for a total of forty members.

 In the year following creation, the newly invited members included Anna de Noailles, Gabriele D'Annunzio, Swiss novelist :fr:Benjamin Vallotton and the French grammarian Ferdinand Brunot.

-From its foundation to the present day, the Academy has counted one hundred and twenty-four Belgian members, of whom eleven were women, and forty-nine foreign members from either France, Switzerland, Italy, the United States, Romania, Quebec, Great Britain, China, Denmark, Spain, Finland, Israel, The Netherlands, Peru or Sweden.
+From its foundation to the present day, the academy has counted one hundred and twenty-four Belgian members, of whom eleven were women, and forty-nine foreign members from either France, Switzerland, Italy, the United States, Romania, Quebec, Great Britain, China, Denmark, Spain, Finland, Israel, The Netherlands, Peru or Sweden.

+Prizes

 The Royal Academy of French Language and Literature of Belgium also awards literary prizes.